soveran/walk/README.md

 Description
 -----------

-Walk traverses a directory hierarchy starting at `path`, which defaults to the current directory, and prints the name of every regular file.

-It doesn't print the names of directories, and it skips directories and files whose names start with a dot.
+Walk traverses a directory hierarchy starting at `path` and prints the name of every regular file.
+It doesn't print the names of directories.

 Installation
 ------------